 “Prisoner” might be a hyperbole, but the situation is real.
 Thanks to everyone’s least-favorite pandemic, my life of full-time travel came to a screeching halt.
-What began as a brief visit to my parents’ house in a small Belgian village stretched into more than half a year in the area.
-End date to be determined.
+What began as a brief visit to my parents’ house in a small Belgian village stretched into more than a year in the area.

 Being here for so long has been a shock in more ways than one.
 On a positive note, it gave me a chance to get to know far more about Leuven and its surroundings than I ever would’ve expected.

 Once I (mostly) got over my initial self-pitying lockdown blues, I began channeling my traveler’s curiosity into exploring the area.
 The location, a village tucked between capital Brussels and the university town of Leuven, wasn’t so desolate after all.
 Though Leuven and Belgium as a whole are much less off the beaten track than the destinations I usually frequent (I was supposed to be co-leading a women’s tour in Pakistan when lockdown started), there are still plenty of offbeat things to do in Leuven and its surroundings besides getting drunk at the supposed longest bar in the world.

 Even better, almost all of my suggestions are free!
 Because ya girl is perpetually broke.
 Who doesn’t love free things to do in Leuven?
 Read on, dear traveler, read on.